 The Company's Articles of Incorporation provide that the current net income, after deducting the previous years' losses, shall appropriate 10% as legal reserve, and set aside or reverse special reserve based on the net deduction of shareholders' equity that occurred in the current year and accumulated in the previous period according to the company laws and other regulations of R.O.C.
-If there is still more than the accumulated undistributed income in the previous year, If there is a balance, and the accumulated undistributed surplus is a shareholder dividend, the balance shall be distributed after the distribution of special dividends in accordance with Article 7-1 of the Articles of Association (not less than 50% of the available surplus for the current year, of which the cash dividend shall not be less than 10%).
+If there is still more than the accumulated undistributed income in the previous year, If there is a balance, and the accumulated undistributed surplus is a shareholder dividend, the balance shall be distributed after the distribution of special dividends (not less than 50% of the available surplus for the current year, of which the cash dividend shall not be less than 10%).
 The board of directors shall draft a distribution proposal and submit it to the shareholders meeting for a resolution of distribution.